-All liposuction suctions off fat, but there are many different technologies to achieve that.
+All liposuction destroys and removes fat, but there are many different technologies to achieve that.
 Power assisted lipo employs an oscillating cannula for a speedier procedure.
-Water assisted lipo uses a saline solution to flush out the fat while numbing the area.
-Laser lipo (mostly known as SmartLipo) uses a hot laser to liquefy the fat.
+Water assisted lipo uses a solution containing a local anesthetic to flush out the fat while numbing the area.
+Laser lipo (also known under the brand names SmartLipo and AirSculpt) uses a hot laser to liquefy the fat.
 Ultrasound-assisted lipo uses a type of vibratory energy to loosen up the fat.
-And radio-frequency assisted lipo (RFAL) emulsifies the fat and helps collagen production.
-Aqualipo combines water assisted lipo with one or more of the other methods to achieve maximum fat removal and skin tightening.
+Last but not least, radio-frequency assisted lipo (RFAL) emulsifies the fat and helps collagen production.

 RFAL is the newest among liposuction techniques.
-BodyTite in particular has shown great promise with skin contraction.
+BodyTite and Renuvion in particular have shown great promise with tissue contraction.
 This is very encouraging for candidates with poor skin elasticity who previously could not hope for good liposuction outcomes.
 Patients who might previously have needed a tummy tuck or arm lift now have a less-invasive alternative using RFAL.

 We’d like to emphasize that selecting the proper procedure is less important than selecting the right surgeon – ideally someone who routinely performs liposuctions.
 In many cases, a single technology won’t achieve the desired outcome, but rather a combination based on a careful assessment of your situation.

 According to Realself, the average cost of liposuction is $6,125.
 Most surgeons quote prices based on treated areas – with the first area the base price and subsequent areas heavily discounted.
 You can have several areas treated in one liposuction procedure, such as your abdomen, thighs, and bra bulges.
 The more areas treated, the longer the procedure.